openstack/heat-agents/heat-config-docker-cmd/README.rst

-A hook which uses the `docker` command to deploy containers.
+A hook which uses the `docker` command via
+`paunch <https://docs.openstack.org/developer/paunch/>`_ to deploy containers.

 The hook currently supports specifying containers in the `docker-compose v1 format <https://docs.docker.com/compose/compose-file/#/version-1>`_.
 The